EkoLabs/iframily/README.md

 Dispose of the iframily instance, making it obsolete.

 > * You cannot reuse a disposed instance, you can however create a new instance with the same id.
-> * Any framilies paired with this instance will still keep sending messages to the disposed instance but they will be ignored.
+> * Any iframilies paired with this instance will still keep sending messages to the disposed instance but they will be ignored.

-This method is useful when you have a parent frame which recreates the same child frame and you want to use the same id for the framilies.
+This method is useful when you have a parent frame which recreates the same child frame and you want to use the same id for the iframilies.

 #### f.disposed -> `boolean` (read only)